pay-theory/payment-components/README.md

 //Amount passed in is in cents const AMOUNT = 1000

-// optionally provide details about the customer const CUSTOMER_INFO = {
+// optionally provide details about the payor const PAYOR_INFO = {
   "first_name": "Some",
   "last_name": "Body",
   "email": "somebody@gmail.com",